Empitrix/8bitcpu/README.md

 | `-s`        | Stepping Mode | Clock pulse with keyboard keys    |
 | `-f <num>`  | Frequency     | Clock frequency from 1 to 1000000 |
 | `-p <path>` | Program       | Path to `.bin` file from [`assembler`](https://github.com/empitrix/assembler) |

+## TODO
+* Control Functions:
+- [ ] Save: Implement the functionality to save the current CPU state to a file.
+- [ ] Run/Pause: Allow the user to start/stop continuous execution of the CPU.
+- [ ] Add more opcodes: Implement additional instructions to enhance the CPU's capabilities (e.g., arithmetic, logic, control flow).